ilaria-barletta/roomies-ui/README.md

 ![Roomies on multiple devices](readme-images/responsive-example.png)

-The live link to the project is here: https://roomiesui-16b4bb6864ed.herokuapp.com/
+The live link to UI is here: https://roomiesui-16b4bb6864ed.herokuapp.com/ The live link to the API is here: https://roomiesapi-637170cefd22.herokuapp.com/

 The API repository is here: https://github.com/ilaria-barletta/roomies-api